hasura/graphql-engine/docs/graphql/core/guides/mysql-preview.rst

 Try it out
 ----------

-MySQL support can be tried out using ``docker-compose`` as follows:
+MySQL support can be tried out using ``docker-compose`` and an existing MySQL database as follows:

 Prerequisites
 ^^^^^^^^^^^^^